Suffolk Carers Fund

 • the expected impact of the project – on carers individually, and statutory organisations

-• how the project will meet the ambitions of the Suffolk All Age Carers’ Strategy 2022-2027.
+• how the project will meet the ambitions of the Suffolk All Age Carers’ Strategy 2022-2027, without duplicating any current services.

 • the expected outcomes of the project, including how these will be validated by carers.
 Note for grant requests of over £5,000 – please also provide details of the outcome indicators and monitoring/assessment tools to be used to capture baseline and progression data to demonstrate the impact on carers and their families